microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-list-permissiongrants.md

 ---
-title: "List permissionGrants of a chat"
+title: "List permissionGrants of a user"
-description: "Retrieve permissionGrants of a chat."
+description: "Retrieve permissionGrants of a user."
-author: "akjo"
+author: "edle"
 ms.localizationpriority: high
 ms.prod: "microsoft-teams"
 doc_type: apiPageType
 ---

-# List permissionGrants of a chat
+# List permissionGrants of a user

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List all [resource-specific permission grants](../resources/resourcespecificpermissiongrant.md) on the [chat](../resources/chat.md).
-This list specifies the Azure AD apps that have access to the **chat**, along with the corresponding kind of resource-specific access that each app has.
+List all [resource-specific permission grants](../resources/resourcespecificpermissiongrant.md) on the [user](../resources/user.md).
+This list specifies the Azure AD apps that have access to the **user**, along with the corresponding kind of resource-specific access that each app has.

 ## Permissions